SBA Paycheck Protection Program (PPP)

 - You paid off your PPP loan prior to receiving forgiveness.

 Loan increases may not be requested for any reasons other the those specifically allowed by SBA.
-As of today, those reasons are the six listed above.
+As of today, those reasons are the five listed above.

 Apply for PPP Loan Forgiveness

-PPP loans of $150,000 or less – Borrowers will need to sign a one-page attestation that they used funds appropriately and followed program rules.
-The attestation form and additional details will be posted on this page as they are available.
+PPP loans of $150,000 or less – Borrowers will need to sign a one-page form that they used funds appropriately and followed program rules.
+Use SBA Form 3508S - S Loan Forgiveness Application.

 PPP loans greater than $150,000 – Borrowers will need to go through a process similar to what was in place prior to the December 27, 2020 relief act.
-The application form and additional details will be posted on this page as they are available.
+Links to applications are posted below.
 Borrowers with loans greater than $150,000 who choose either an 8-week covered period or 24-week covered period may choose to use our calculator tool: